matthewantonis-georgiancollege/SQL_COMP2003/Assignment_2/README.md

 <p/>

 **Comments:**
+- Converted from the 'birthday' string using STR_TO_DATE

 ### 6. We need to calculate the average dollar value of bonuses being given to customers in each province. • List each province and tabulate the average value of bonus dollars provided to customers in that province and name the new column as average_bonuses. • Sort the list alphabetically by province.
 In your report, explain the considerations that were made in constructing this statement.

 **Script:**
+- SELECT province, AVG(bonus) AS average_bonuses
+- FROM Customers
+  - GROUP BY province
+  - ORDER BY province ASC;

 **Results:**
 <p align="center">